jkfran/jkfran.com/_posts/2021-02-09-hello-world.md

 image: assets/images/hello-world.png
 ---

-Hi this is my first blog post.
+Hi, this is my first blog post.

 ```python
 print("Hello World")
 ```

+I am trying you maintain this blog site, I didn't finish everything yet, but I decided to create the first blog entry anyway.

+To create this site, I decided to use Jekyll hosted on GitHub Pages.
+Here is the repo if you are curious.

+See ya!